 We now fulfil hundreds of orders per week, have dozens of drivers, cover 20,000 postcodes and work with four out of six leading supermarkets for their same day delivery offering.
 Everyone wants to explore more and our mission is to crack some really hard nuts and grow.
 It’s the time to do some homework and then take the market by storm!

 After months of long hours and late nights, we’re thrilled to be able to launch our iOS app!
-It’s now available to buy on the App Store, so if you haven’t already, go and check it out!
+It’s now available on the App Store, so if you haven’t already, go and check it out!
 Ordering your groceries just got even easier!

 We have officially rolled out our re-brand!
 We are no longer Convibo… but now, Home Run!
 With sunny yellow as our theme colour and the pineapple as our logomark, we’re now strutting our stuff across social media, our website and app and anywhere else where we have a presence.
 For more information about our decision to re-brand take a look at our blog post here.